 On the downside, as open source ecommerce software, it requires a huge amount of technical knowledge.
 It’s decidedly difficult for beginners to use.
 A lot of plugins are required, and despite the low initial price tag, the costs can add up and become prohibitive once you’ve added in the features you need in an online shopping cart solution.
 Customer support is also reported to be lacking by some users.

-To narrow it down further than our list of the top 10, perhaps you could currently say that Shopify is the best ecommerce platform for small businesses, while Magento is the top retail website builder for massive, complex stores or big corporations.
+To narrow it down further than our list of the top 10, perhaps you could currently say that:

-However, the trick is to finding the one that works best for the specific requirements of your business, the products you’re selling, and the market that you’re selling to.
+The trick is finding the online store solution that works best for the specific requirements of your business, the products you’re selling, and the market that you’re selling to.
 The options are getting better and better, more and more powerful and sophisticated, and easier to use every day.